 Other honourable mentions

 Piran and Koper are two good places to live in Slovenia, which offer a glimpse of the history of the country.
 They are cosy, inviting, and have decent living options.

 Piran is a pretty little medieval town along the Mediterranean Sea.
 It is rich in history, museums, and culture.
 It used to be a tranquil fishing town and now has turned into a much preferred tourist destination.
-The local Tartini theatre is inspired by Giuseppe Tartini.
-The violinist and composer was born in Piran.
-Those who value art will feel at home in the town.
+The local Tartini theatre is inspired by Giuseppe Tartini, a violinist and composer born in Piran.
+Those who value art will feel at home in this town.
 There are impressive coastal galleries, Venetian architecture, and luxurious wellness spas.

 Piran is one of the most beautiful places in Slovenia and you can traverse it all for an hour or two.
 The city has enough cafes, small shops with souvenirs, and seafood eateries.
 Tourists and residents can have a good time there.
 Piran is an ideal spot for a quiet and pleasant life for British expats and immigrants from any area.

 Koper is the biggest coastal Slovenia city.
 It is located in close proximity to the Italian border, which gives the town a very prominent Italian vibe.
 The city signs are in both Slovenian and Italian.
 The architecture reminds of that of the Venetian streets.
 An iconic spot in Korper is the brilliant architecture of the Old Town.

 The Praetorian Palace and the Titov trg square are two centrally situated areas.
 Both are symbols of the history of Koper.
 They show the 15th-century Venetian architectural impact on the country.
 In Korper you will find many traditional restaurants.
 On the edge of the Old Town, you will find a beautiful beach, where you can bask in the sun with a drink in your hand.